heylypp/photo/README.md

 # photo
-for story the picture for markdown
+For story the picture for markdown